abun-debug/Table-of-Abundance-Pantry/README.md

       </div>
       <div class="donate-actions">
         <a class="btn btn-primary" href="mailto:abun@pantryabtble.org?subject=I%27d%20like%20to%20donate">Donate now</a>
-        <p class="donate-note">Table of Abundance is an IRS-recognized 501(c)(3) nonprofit organization.
+        <p class="donate-note">Table of Abundance is an IRS-recognized 501(c)(3) nonprofit organization, EIN 41-3787887.
 Contributions are tax-deductible to the extent permitted by law.
 Donors receive an acknowledgment for eligible charitable contributions.
 Online giving is coming soon; for now, email or call 504-396-2900.</p>
       </div>
     </div>
   </div>